 And of course, one cannot mention London without a Harry Potter tour and the chance to experience the magic Harry Potter Studio.

-See also: things to do in London, best London staycation hotels, Windsor Castle tours from London, best London Harry Potter tours, best London free walking tours, Tower of London tickets price, cheap London Zoo tickets, best London night tours, hop on hop off London bus tours, best London musicals, cheap London Eye tickets, day trips from London, Harry Potter Studio London last minute tickets, Buckingham Palace last minute tickets, Kew Gardens tickets, Windsor Castle tickets price, best London Harry Potter places to visit
+See also: things to do in London, things to do in Central London, best London staycation hotels, Windsor Castle tours from London, best London Harry Potter tours, best London free walking tours, Tower of London tickets price, cheap London Zoo tickets, best London night tours, hop on hop off London bus tours, best London musicals, cheap London Eye tickets, day trips from London, Harry Potter Studio London last minute tickets, Buckingham Palace last minute tickets, Kew Gardens tickets, Windsor Castle tickets price, best London Harry Potter places to visit

 11 – Barcelona, Spain